RozhakXD/Premium/README.md

 This script will not require updates because it is automatically updated at all times.
 You don't need to worry if a problem occurs because this script will learn how to update next.

 ## Features
-This script is built using the latest version of the Instagram API and supports login via cookies, helping to prevent spam detection by Instagram.
-It includes features for obtaining free Likes, Comments, and Followers.
-Additionally, the script can generate random user agents, ensuring that the account remains up to date.
+This script is built using the latest version of the private Instagram API, obtained by bypassing SSL pinning of the Instagram app.
+It supports login via cookies, helping to prevent spam detection by Instagram.
+The script includes features for obtaining free Likes, Comments, and Followers.
+Additionally, it can generate random user agents, ensuring that the account remains up to date.

 <details>
   <summary>Show Image Features</summary>